opendatasoft/elasticsearch-plugin-geoshape/README.md

  - `zoom` is a mandatory integer parameter between 0 and 20.
 It represents the zoom level used in the request to aggregate geo points.

 The plugin aggregates these points in geohash with a "good" precision depending on the zoom provided.
 Then it merges clusters based on distance (in pixels).
-Default distance is set to 100, but can be set to another integer in the request.
+Default distance is set to 100, but it can be set to another integer in the request.

 For example :